 For the year that ends Oct.
 28, 2012, net sales won’t reach the previous outlook of $9.1 billion to $9.5 billion, the Santa Clara, California-based company said today in statement.
 Per- share earnings excluding some items will be less than a previous projection of 85 cents a share to 95 cents, the company said.

 Applied Materials Chief Executive Officer Mike Splinter, speaking at a conference today in San Francisco, said demand in Europe and China is ebbing.
-That echoed remarks from Advanced Micro Devices Inc. (AMD), the second-biggest maker of processors for PCs, which yesterday blamed those regions for an unexpected drop in second-quarter sales.
+That echoed remarks from Advanced Micro Devices Inc. (AMD:US), the second-biggest maker of processors for PCs, which yesterday blamed those regions for an unexpected drop in second-quarter sales.

 “Both China and Europe are quite weak,” Splinter said.
 “Both markets are worse than they were at this time last year.”

 Applied Materials said earlier that it’s seeing weaker demand from foundry customers, manufacturers that build chips for other companies.
 Investors and analysts track semiconductor- equipment orders as a harbinger of demand for the broader electronics industry.